6 Bosphorus Strait Facts You Must Know

-Also known as the Strait of Istanbul, this water way links the European part of the city from its Asian part and thus remains as a very strategic waterway in the region.
+Also known as the Strait of Istanbul, it links the European part of the city with its Asian part and thus remains a strategic waterway in the region.
 The Bosphorus strait has played a significant role in world maritime trade for centuries.

-How long is Bosphorus Strait?
+How long is the Bosphorus Strait?

 What is Bosphorus Strait Important?